 The spider strings are the invention of Shigeyoshi Osaki of Nara Medical University in Japan, who has spent the last 35 years carefully studying the properties of spider silk.
 Weaving violin strings out of the eerie material has been a pet project of his for about a decade.

 The results of his labors are nothing short of spectacular.
-You can listen to the sound of a violin with spider silk strings playing in the following video, provided by New Scientist:
+You can listen to the sound of a violin with spider silk strings playing in the following video: